Research

 Book Project

-Executive Politics: Business Executives as Politicians
+Electing CEOs: Business Owners and Executives as Politicians (working title)

 In progress, this book examines business owners and executives who serve as mayor in American cities, considering why they run for office, why voters elect them, and how they shape public policy.